dedeweb/dslr-html5-nodejs-photobooth/README.md

 ## prerequisite
 ### software
-* node >= 6.9.0 and npm .
-For ubuntu you have to use ppa : `curl -sL https://deb.nodesource.com/setup_6.x | sudo bash -` and then `sudo apt-get install nodejs`
+* node >= 8.9 and npm .
+For ubuntu you have to use ppa : `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -` and then `sudo apt-get install -y nodejs`
 * gphoto2

 ### hardware